MrMiniou/ICS4U_2021-2022/ICS3U/Days 01-02/Note 2 - Print Statements.md

 ### print()

 The most common function for printing in Python is `print()`.
 Anything you put inside the parentheses gets printed.
 If you are printing text, the text must be enclosed in double quotation marks `"`.
-If you want to print more than one thing, you can separate them with commas.
+If you want to print more than one thing with spaces in between, you can separate them with commas.

 ``` python
 print(Hello World!) # this won't work because the quotation marks are missing